ConsenSysMesh/sobol-client/docs/keys.md

 # API Keys

-To access TMNT's API layer, you must be issued `API Keys`.
+To access Sobol's API layer, you must be issued `API Keys`.
 Use these keys **manually** or with the **client**.

-**Note**: To obtain keys, contact tmnt@consensys.net.
+**Note**: To obtain keys, contact sobol@consensys.net.

 ## RSA Key Pairs

-TMNT uses [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) key signing to authenticate with the API.
+Sobol uses [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) key signing to authenticate with the API.
 These keys are as follows:

 ```json
 {